Wittummm/Featherweight/.dev/docs.md

  - `FORWARD` forward rendered
  - `INCLUDE_NORMALS_WRITE` `encodeNormals.glsl`
  - ~~`EXCLUDE_STARS`~~ not ported yet
-For (#include) flags use INCLUDE_ and EXCLUDE_ prefix
+ - `ShadowsEnabled` on shaders that uses any shadow functions(calcShadow) For (#include) flags use INCLUDE_ and EXCLUDE_ prefix

 ### Organization of Files